FFMS/ffms2/doc/ffms2-api.md

  - `unsigned int ContentLightLevelMax;` - Maximum content luminance (cd/m^2).
  - `unsigned int ContentLightLevelAverage;` - Average content luminance (cd/m^2).
  - `int Flip;` - Flip direction to be applied *before* rotation: 0 for no operation, >0 for horizontal flip, <0 for vertical flip.
+ - `int64_t LastEndPTS;` - The end PTS of the last packet of the stream.

 ### FFMS_AudioProperties